HHS/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/009-git-workflow.md

 2. Implement, Test, Review work independently
     * If content is devops oriented, developer can freely merge to `HHS:hhs-dev-devops` to test their changes.
 No merges from `HHS:hhs-dev-devops` to `HHS:main` will be accepted.
     * If development work will be incrementing the external [Django Admin 508 repo](https://github.com/raft-tech/django-admin-508), please do *NOT* skip versions but increment sequentially (e.g., 0.1.0 -> 0.1.1 -> 0.1.2; not 0.1.0 -> 0.1.3).
+A high-level changelog-esque description of the change(s) in this version bump should be included in the TDRS and 508 PRs.

 3. Finalize pull request template.
     * Confirm all tasks in issue are completed/checked off.